 As the world’s second largest economy, China is the flagship destination for expatriates in Asia.
-China is undergoing a triple economic, political and social revolution and has generated enthusiasm among a large number of French expatriates.
-However, whatever the reasons for coming to China, international travel insurance or expat health insurance for you and your family is paramount.
-Choose contracts whose guarantees cover repatriation, hospitalization costs, civil liability and other emergency medical expenses.
+China is undergoing a triple economic, political and social revolution and has generated enthusiasm among a large number of expatriates.
+The Covid pandemic has showed a new face of China.
+Whatever the reasons for coming to China, international travel insurance or expat insurance for you and your family is paramount.

 - Political regime: People’s Republic